JayArrowz/JaySyiPker/README.md

       -im, --impl=<impl>   login provider implementation bean name
 ```

-To add a new client implement the interface `IStatefulLoginProvider` and modifiy the `LoginCommand.java` file to instaniate your new implemented provider.
+To add a new client implement the interface `IStatefulLoginProvider` then use the `--impl` switch
 An example impl of `IStatefulLoginProvider` is shown inside `MythicalPSLoginProvider`
 It is recommended to extend `BaseLoginProvider` instead of implementing `IStatefulLoginProvider`